Trombone gaugings of five-dimensional maximal supergravity: Supersymmetric AdS solutions of

 These spectra arrange themselves, as they must, in representations of the residual supersymmetry groups: $\textrm{SU}(2,2| 2)$ for MN2, $\textrm{SU}(2,2| 1) \times \textrm{SU}(2)_F$ for MN1 and $\textrm{SU}(2,2| 1) \times \textrm{U}(1)_F$ for generic BBBW.
 Incidentally, this provides a reassuring crosscheck both on the

 field equations and on the mass matrices derived in sections \ref{sec:Eoms} and \ref{sec:MassMat}.
-In order to see this, one must firstly translate the masses $M$ reported above, referred to the respective AdS radii $L$, to conformal dimensions $\Delta$ via the usual formulae,
+In order to see this, one must firstly translate the masses $ML$ recorded in table \ref{tab:MN1MN2Masses}, referred to the respective AdS radii $L$, to conformal dimensions $\Delta$ via the usual formulae,

 Secondly, the charges of all mass eigenstates under the relevant bosonic symmetry groups must be computed by branching the representations quoted in table \ref{tab:5DSummary} under the route in (\ref{eq:GroupTh}) appropriate to each solution.
 Finally, supermultiplets must be filled out of states with common flavour charge and appropriate patterns of dimensions and R-charges.
 The result of this lenghty exercise for the vacuum (\ref{eq:MN2vac}) that uplifts to the MN2 solution was already reported in (9) of \cite{Bhattacharya:2024tjw}.
 For the solutions (\ref{eq:BBBWvac}) and (\ref{eq:MN1vac}) that respectively uplift to generic BBBW and MN1, the supermultiplet structure is summarised in tables \ref{tab:BBBWMultiplets} and \ref{tab:MN1Multiplets}, respectively.
 My notation for the $\mathfrak{su}(2,2|1)$ supermultiplets is as in \cite{Cordova:2016emh}, with states here, $[\Delta; j_1 , j_2 ; r] $, and there, $[j ; \bar{j}]_\Delta^{(r)}$, related by $\Delta_ {\textrm{there}}= \Delta_{\textrm{here}} $, $j_ {\textrm{there}}= 2 j_{1\textrm{here}} $, $\bar{j}_ {\textrm{there}}= 2 j_{2\textrm{here}} $, $r_ {\textrm{there}}= r_{\textrm{here}} $.
 For quick reference, the tables also quote the top spin component of each multiplet: graviton, gravitino, vector or spin-$1/2$, with the latter indicated as `Chiral'.